elementor/elementor-developers-docs/src/cli/experiments-status.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Advanced" />

-Elementor experimental features can be used on websites.
+Elementor experimental features can be used before they're officially released.
 To check from the command line whether an experimental feature is active or inactive, use the `experiments status` command.

 ## Command